Kylir/pi-eye/README.md

 I also assume you already have NodeJS and npm installed on your Pi.
 If not have a [look at this post on Stackoverflow](https://raspberrypi.stackexchange.com/a/48313/20530).

+Last assumption, to create an MP4 video from the raw H264 and to create a video from the timelapse images you need few command line tools:

+TODO: list the tools and the comand to install them.

 ## Web Interface

 TODO